mormon garments

 The Purpose Of Mormon Sacred Garments

-Why do Mormons wear garments?
-The main reason for wearing mormon sacred garments is to remind members of the promises they made to God during a temple ceremony.
-These promises include following Jesus Christ, living a good and clean life, and staying devoted to God.
+Mormons wear sacred garments to remind them of the promises they made to God during a temple ceremony following Jesus Christ, living a clean life, and staying devoted to God.

-Members are told to wear the garments all the time, day and night, except when doing things like showering or playing sports.
-This makes the garments a daily reminder of their spiritual promises.
+Members are told to wear them day and night, except when showering or playing sports, making them a daily reminder of spiritual promises.

 Veil & Garment Symbolism